wysockif/skin-disease-classification-app/README.md

 ![Mel](img/mel.png)

 Skin disease classification app is a web application which enables users to upload photos (mainly of their skin) and to receive a probability with which it is a certain skin disease.
 An aim of this project was to check if it is possible to classify skin diseases based on their photos, which could be a great option to improve predictions of diseases made by human.
-Developing this kind of technology could be very rewarding in terms of detecing for instance cancer in its early stages which could lead to more accurate and prospering treatment.
+Developing this kind of technology could be very rewarding in terms of detecting, for instance cancer in its early stages, which could lead to more accurate and prospering treatment.

-App was created as a 2-week project for a class "Introduction to applications and solutions based on Artficial Intelligence".
+Tha app was created as a 2-week project for a class "Introduction to applications and solutions based on Artificial Intelligence".
 The theme of a project was to create an app which brings some innovation to this world and has a potential of bringing benefits for people.

 ---